 A bolder statement, one that matches the gravitas of 50 years years, is the Royal Oak Selfwinding Chronograph 41mm with Khaki Green Dial.
 An 18-carat pink gold bracelet and case are perfectly contrasted with a green face featuring a Grande Tapisserie pattern.
 In continuation with the case, hour markers and hands are matching pink gold.
 The Royal Oak Selfwinding Chronograph 41mm Khaki Green Dial will also be one of the timepieces that will include the “50 Years” oscillating weight.

 But heritage, as much as innovation, remains a core part of that Royal Oak DNA.
 Continuing on the tradition of the original watch are a new generation of Jumbo Extra-Thin timepieces that will house the manufacturer’s new selfwinding extra-thin movement, a Calibre 7121.
 Available in various finishes, including yellow gold, pink gold, platinum and of course – stainless steel, a tribute to the original Royal Oak that was first launched in 1972.

 Subtle changes to core design have also been introduced for the 50th anniversary, including enlarged bevels at top and bottom of the case to enhance the play of light.
-The caseback has also been adjusted, now being slightly more integrated into the case for more comfort and links on the bracelet are now thinner, for more ergonomic and pleasurable wearing experience.
+The caseback has also been adjusted, now being slightly more integrated into the case and links on the bracelet are now thinner, for more ergonomic and comfortable wearing experience.